davepinch/qbasic-empire/README.md

 * Use the arrow keys, Home, End, PgDn and PgUp to navigate menus and windows.
 * Press Enter to select a menu item, or press ESC to cancel a menu.
-* Once you see the atlas, press Escape to open the top menubar.
+* Once you see the atlas, press Escape to open the top menu.

 # plans

-Currently in step 2:
+Currently working on step 3:

 1. Setup open source.
 2. Clean up code.